gatsbyjs/gatsby/docs/blog/2017-11-09-why-i-created-my-blog-with-gatsby-and-contentful/index.md

 repository, add a new Markdown file, add the post metadata in Front Matter format, commit the changes and push it upstream.

-But then Gatsby.js hit the 1.0 release, and everything changed...
+But then Gatsby hit the 1.0 release, and everything changed...

-## Meeting Gatsby.js
+## Meeting Gatsby

-My first contact with the 1.0 release of Gatsby.js was thanks to the Facebook team behind the [React](http://reactjs.org/) documentation site.
+My first contact with the 1.0 release of Gatsby was thanks to the Facebook team behind the [React](http://reactjs.org/) documentation site.
 They decided to migrate their legacy Jekyll site to a completely new site built with Gatsby 1.0.
 I, as the good React fanboy that I am, jumped at the first chance I had to